hyperledger/besu-docs/docs/public-networks/get-started/connect/sync-node.md

 If you enable checkpoint sync without a checkpoint configuration in the genesis file, Besu snap syncs from the genesis block.

+You can restart Besu during a checkpoint sync in case of hardware or software problems.
+The sync resumes from the last valid world state and continues to download blocks starting from the last downloaded block.

 ### Fast synchronization